I Wish I Was an Israeli Leftist

 I also want to be the good parent, the fun one, the one who says “yes, of course” and not the one who is always the kill-joy.

-I too want to go on record as caring so much about the Syrian refugees that I ask my government to open the gates of their Hell and let them in.
-And if someone doesn’t agree with this, I could say that that someone is a hard-assed uncaring so-and-so.
+Perhaps I too want to go on record as caring so much about the Syrian refugees that I ask my government to open the gates of their Hell and let them in.
+And if someone doesn’t agree with this, I could say that that someone is a cold-hearted uncaring so-and-so.
 And I could ask if he or she doesn’t remember the Holocaust and how many countries refused to let the Jewish refugees in as if that had any relevance.
 I could even remind them of the “Voyage of the Damned” as if it exactly matched the Syrian refugee problem.
 Oh how good I would feel then!

 How I long for the days when I was a leftist and every complex situation was reduced to its lowest common denominator.